 Action # Title Description Total Funds Contributing 2.1 IPDP (Individual Professional Development and Planning) and PLC (Professional Learning Community) Teachers will be provided job embedded time to participate in individual professional development and planning time to enhance instructional practices for students.
 UPCS has also increased the number of collaboration days for teachers to provide more days, built into the regular work day, where teachers can learn together.
-A primary focus of this work will be on strategies for meeting the diverse needs and achievement gap of our unduplicated pupils. \$181,500.00 Yes 2.2 Recruit and retain highly qualified dual immersion classroom teachers.
-UPCS will provide a bilingual stipend to maintain a competitive edge in recruiting and retaining highly qualified bilingual classroom teachers and partner teachers in grades K-3. \$21,000.00 Yes 2.3 New Teacher Induction UPCS will support new teachers in completing their two year induction program. \$12,000.00 No 2.4 Professional Development to support CCSS, Teachers, staff, and administration will have opportunities to participate in professional development to support the quality of student instruction in CCSS, NGSS, and around other school-wide \$18,271.00 Yes
+A primary focus of this work will be on strategies for meeting the diverse needs and achievement gap of our unduplicated pupils. \$192,000.00 Yes 2.2 Recruit and retain highly qualified dual UPCS will provide a bilingual stipend to maintain a competitive edge in recruiting and retaining highly qualified bilingual classroom teachers and partner teachers in grades K-3. \$22,000.00 Yes

-Action # Title Description Total Funds Contributing NGSS, or school- wide initiatives initiatives with a focus on closing the achievement gap of unduplicated student groups.
-2.5 Instructional Coach UPCS will provide aTeachers on Special Assignment to act as an instructional coach in CCSS and NGSS.
-The work will be primarily focused on closing the achievement gap experienced by our unduplicated students. \$118,154.63 Yes 2.6 Professional Development focused on meeting the needs of English Learners UPCS will provide professional development focused on the specific needs of English Learners and strategies to help students achieve CCSS and NGSS. \$2,000.00 No 2.7 Language Acquisition Team The language acquisition team will meet several times over the school year to develop language acquisition goals/benchmarks for dual immersion students. \$2,000.00 No 2.8 Professional Development focused on Resilience and Trauma Informed Practices UPCS will provide faculty and staff with training focused on resilience and trauma informed practices. \$40,000.00 No 2.9 Stipends for teachers summer collaboration UPCS will provide teachers with stipends to support the development of CCSS/NGSS aligned lessons and practices over the summer principally focused on closing the achievement gap for upduplicated students. \$26,500.00 Yes 2.10 Leadership Team Leadership team to foster collective efficacy and shared decision making to improve learning and social emotional outcomes for students especially for unduplicated pupil groups: English Learners, \$6,300.00 Yes
+Action # Title Description Total Funds Contributing immersion classroom teachers.
+2.3 New Teacher Induction UPCS will support new teachers in completing their two year induction program. \$23,000.00 No 2.4 Professional Development to support CCSS, NGSS, or school- wide initiatives Teachers, staff, and administration will have opportunities to participate in professional development to support the quality of student instruction in CCSS, NGSS, and around other school-wide initiatives with a focus on closing the achievement gap of unduplicated student groups. \$26,000.00 No 2.5 Instructional Coach UPCS will provide a Teacher on Special Assignment to act as an instructional coach in CCSS and NGSS.
+The work will be primarily focused on closing the achievement gap experienced by our unduplicated students. \$133,056.18 Yes 2.6 Professional Development focused on meeting the needs of English Learners UPCS will provide professional development focused on the specific needs of English Learners and strategies to help students achieve CCSS and NGSS. \$11,855.33 No 2.7 Language Acquisition Team The language acquisition team will meet several times over the school year to develop language acquisition goals/benchmarks for dual immersion students. \$7,000.00 No 2.8 Professional Development focused on Resilience and Trauma Informed Practices UPCS will provide faculty and staff with training focused on resilience and trauma informed practices. \$58,950.00 No

+Action # Title Description Total Funds Contributing 2.9 Stipends for teachers summer collaboration UPCS will provide teachers with stipends to support the development of CCSS/NGSS aligned lessons and practices over the summer principally focused on closing the achievement gap for upduplicated students. \$22,000.00 No 2.10 Leadership Team Leadership team to foster collective efficacy and shared decision making to improve learning and social emotional outcomes for students especially for unduplicated pupil groups: English Learners, Foster Youth, Low Socio-economic, Special Education, and Homeless. \$6,300.00 No 2.11 Professional Development Focused on TK UPCS is implementing a Transitional Kindergarten program.
+To ensure a high quality program TK teachers and administrators will attend professional development focused on TK. \$6,237.00 No